practicalli/blog-cryogen/content/md/posts/build-emacs-from-source-on-ubuntu-linux.md

 Emacs 29 will be the next stable release later in 2023 adding major features: Eglot LSP client, Tree-Sitter language parser and `package.el` package install from Git repositories. more features to enhance and improved every day use of Emacs.

-Building Emacs from source is a relatively straight forward way to try out some or all of these features in advance, especially useful for those maintaining or developing new tools on top of Emacs.
+Building from source is a convenient way to try Emacs features in advance, especially useful for those maintaining or developing new tools on top of Emacs.

 > [Emacs 29 - what to expect](https://blog.phundrak.com/emacs-29-what-can-we-expect/) - a brief summary of the major features